makskwap/makskwap.github.io/index.md

 - UC Berkeley - Certification in Applied Data Science
 - UC Berkeley - Certification in Engineering and Business for Sustinability

+This picture is of me and Dr. Shah at UC Berkeley after completing the course, International Poverty and Economic Development.
 ![Me and Dr. Shah](/Images/MDP.jpeg)

 **Academic and Career Interests**